ChangingMinds Web

 It seemed a silly exercise and a few people felt too uncomfortable and backed out.
 Those of us who took on the challenge found it a remarkably transformational experience.
 Just listening to what others wrote, many of whom were senior managers in a global company, was worth the course alone.
 Deep troubles and marvelous wisdom came out from the depths of their subconscious minds, playing into poignant and beautiful stories.

-Here's what I wrote, at around three o'clock in the morning, after much scribbles, revisions and starting from scratch again.
+Here's what I wrote, at around three o'clock in the morning, after much scribbling, revisions and starting from scratch again.
 It pretty much came out complete as is, just as my brain had turned to soup:

 The Conquering Spirit